vidimitrov/buildforce-cli/buildforce/sessions/completed/session-001-enhance-plan-command/session.md

 The enhanced `plan` command will:

-- Check for the existence of the `.buildforce` folder before starting a planning session
+- Check for the existence of the `buildforce` folder before starting a planning session
 - Offer to initialize the project if the folder doesn't exist
 - Use a user-friendly prompt to get the project name with a sensible default
 - Seamlessly continue with planning after initialization